 I want to thank the leadership of the Unitarian Universalist Association, who have been very supportive through this time and who have expressed a commitment to my having a job when I return home… a blessing that not all of my soldiers or fellow chaplains have.
 I also want to thank all of the friends and colleagues who have offered to be supportive to my family during the time that I am away.
 It is good to be a member of this faith community, and I know that I am not taking on this mission alone.

 And, I want to thank all of those who are considering applying for the Interim position on the Central East Regional Staff.
 Knowing that the congregations I serve will be well cared for by the whole Central East Regional Team will allow me to focus on making sure I am part of our saving lives overseas, as well as making sure I come home.
-If you are interested in the Interim position, please look at this PDF.

 And, until I go on leave in July, I am still serving as a member of the Central East Regional Staff, and the work I have already committed to doing with congregations will be accomplished before I leave.
 Thank you, and I look forward to seeing you all before I go, and again when I return.